 Note that this convention (Hansen et al., 1984) is widely applied in the literature on terrestrial biogeochemical feedbacks.
-However, an alternative convention exists in which the quantity defined in equation (5) is called the gain, while the quantity we call gain is called the feedback factor (see e.g. Roe, 2009).
+However, an alternative convention exists in which the quantity defined in Eq.
+(5) is called the gain, while the quantity we call gain is called the feedback factor (see, e.g., Roe, 2009).